Risk Factors Dashboard

 If our allowance for credit losses is not sufficient to cover actual loan losses, our earnings will decrease.

 We make various assumptions and judgments about the collectability of our loan portfolio, including the creditworthiness of our borrowers and the value of the real estate and other assets serving as collateral for the repayment of many of our loans.
 In determining the required amount of the allowance for credit losses, we evaluate loans individually and establish credit loss allowances for specifically identified impairments.
 For loans not individually analyzed, we estimate losses and establish reserves based on reasonable and supportable forecasts and adjustments for qualitative factors.
 If the assumptions used in our calculation methodology are inaccurate, our allowance for credit losses may be insufficient to cover losses inherent in our loan portfolio, resulting in further additions to our allowance.
-If the assumptions used in our calculation methodology are incorrect, our allowance for credit losses may not be sufficient to cover losses inherent in our loan portfolio, resulting in further additions to our allowance.
 Significant additions to our allowance could materially decrease our net income.

 In addition, bank regulators periodically review our allowance for credit losses and may require us to increase our provision for credit losses or recognize further loan charge-offs.
 Any increase in our allowance for credit losses or loan charge-offs as required by these regulatory authorities might have a material adverse effect on our financial condition and results of operations.

-The risk exposure from our increased commercial lending is also a function of the markets in which we operate.
+The risk exposure from our increased commercial real estate lending is also a function of the markets in which we operate.
+Our commercial real estate lending activity is generally focused on borrowers domiciled, and real estate located, within the states of New Jersey and New York.
 Our commercial lending activity is generally focused on borrowers domiciled, and real estate located, within the states of New Jersey and New York.
 Regional risk factors and changes to local laws and regulations, including changes to rent regulations or foreclosure laws, may present greater risk than a more geographically diversified portfolio.

 We have a significant concentration in commercial real estate loans.
 If our regulators were to curtail our commercial real estate lending activities, our earnings and/or dividend paying capacity could be adversely affected.